Azure-Samples/iot-hub-c-mbed-temperature-anomaly/README.md

 The sample uses a worker role to trigger alerts back on devices through IoT Hub.
 To build an deploy the worker role here are the few simple steps:

-1. Clone the repository on your machine
+1. Clone the [repository](https://github.com/Azure-Samples/iot-hub-c-mbed-temperature-anomaly) on your machine (see the links  on top of this tutorial)

 2. Open the solution events_to_device_service\events_to_device_service.sln in Visual Studio 2015